rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

             }
     }

-For more information about these config files, see man 5 corosync.conf, and man 5 cluster.conf
+For more information about these config files, see `man 5 corosync.conf`, and `man 5 cluster.conf`.

 Start the services and configure them to run on boot for both servers